elManto/elmanto.github.io/posts/llvm_for_security_4_4.md

 ```

 Don't forget that at compile-time you'll have to link against the object file that contains the AFL++ runtime named `afl-compiler-rt.o` (see the `cc` compiler wrapper python script).
 Now you can compile a target with our wrapper `cc.py` and let the fuzzer run.

+As for the other passes that we developed in this course, you can find the code [here](https://github.com/elManto/LLVMPassesForSecurity/tree/main/src/FuzzingPass).